santiram/Machine_Utilisation_Deepstream/README.md

  ![Image](https://github.com/santiram/Machine_Vision_Deepstream/blob/main/images/nano.jpg)

- This project is Proof of concept of AI vison moitoring can be installed to provide the insigtful information using the Vedio analytics .
+ This project is Proof of concept of AI vision moitoring can be installed to provide the insigtful information using the Vedio analytics .

 ## Deepstream Setup